datawithgladys/data_projects/README.md

 ### Project 3: Supervised and Unsupervised Learning
 #### Credit Card Fraud Detection - Ongoing
 Data with over 284,000 credit card transactions from European cardholders was analysed to find insights on features differentiating between the fraudulent and non-fraudulent transactions.
-Supervised and supervised learning methods were then used to predict whether a transaction is fraudulent or not.
+A Model was then trained to predict whether a transaction is fraudulent or not.